-If you get the chance to visit, which I highly recommend you do because there are so many things to do in NZ, make sure you check out some of the places I have mentioned below!
+If you get the chance to visit, which I highly recommend you do because there are so many things to do in New Zealand, make sure you check out some of the places I have mentioned below!

-Here are 34 interesting facts about New Zealand you probably never knew about!
+Here are 34 cool and interesting facts about New Zealand you probably didn’t know!

 1. New Zealanders are called Kiwis